-SP-32-NG/PG-FD pilot because of its simple design does not require complicated maintenance procedures.
+SP-32-NG/PG-ND pilot because of simple design does not require complicated maintenance procedures.

-Checking and cleaning of gas tube and orifice-stabilizer assembly:
+Checking and cleaning of air and gas tubes:

-- a) Close the manual gas valve and disconnect the pilot gas line. - b) Disconnect the ignition rod electric supply cable. - c) Unscrew the locking screw and the mounting ring. - d) Carefully slide out the gas part assembly from the air tube. - e) Check the ignition rod at least every 12 months.
+- a) Close the manual gas valve and disconnect the pilot gas line. - b) Disconnect the ignition rod electric supply cable. - c) Unscrew the mounting ring. - d) Loose the adjusting sleeve locking thumb screw as it may block the stabilizer plate during slide out.
+Then carefully slide out the gas part assembly from the air tube. - e) Check the ignition rod at least every 12 months.
 For checking and standard service do not remove the rod from the gas part.
 Follow the igniter User's Manual.
 Pull out the electrical igniter only if it is absolutely necessary e.g. when rod is worn or damaged and has to be repaired or replaced.
 Before that, loose the ignition rod holding gland and then follow p.
 7.2.
-Unscrew the rod tip before pulling out rod from the gas part and holding gland for easier slide without any jamming. - f) Check and clean the bleed orifice and main nozzle.
-For cleaning use a soft copper wire. - g) To remove heavy dirt use a soft wire brush e.g. copper wire brush. - h) Blow compressed air through the whole gas part assembly. - i) To check the air tube condition loosen the mounting tube clamp assembly screws and pull out air tube.
+Unscrew the rod tip before pulling out rod from the gas part and holding gland for easier slide without any jamming. - f) Check and clean the bleed and main orifices.
+For cleaning use a soft copper wire. - g) To remove heavy dirt use a soft wire brush e.g. copper wire brush. - h) Blow compressed air through the whole gas part assembly. - i) To check the air tube condition loose the mounting tube clamp assembly screws and pull out air tube.
 Check for overheating traces and clean it. - j) Assemble all the elements back to obtain the original configuration.